Table of Contents:

 Without this information at hand for each infringement, you won’t be able to proceed with the reporting process.

 Once you have all the following information, you will need to make sure you comply with each platform’s individual reporting requirements and register your IP there.
-All major marketplaces such as Alibaba sites, Amazon, and eBay all have different methods for registering your IP.
-For example, on eBay this is done through it’s VeRO program.
+All major marketplaces such as Alibaba sites, Amazon, and eBay have different methods for registering your IP.
+For example, on eBay, this is done through its VeRO program.
 Registering your IP with the platforms will speed up most removal requests.
-You will also need to decide what type of infringement you are reporting, again depending on the infringement type you may be required different evidence.
+You will also need to decide what type of infringement you are reporting, again depending on the infringement type you may require different evidence.